elmaxter65/backendcapital/README.md

 - `GET /products/id/:id`: Retrieves one product by its identifier (ID) with all product information.
 - `DELETE /products/:id`: Deletes one product by its identifier (ID).
 - `PATCH /products/:id`: Modifies any attribute beside id and createdAt.
+- `POST /products`: Create a new product with the provided information.
 ## Note

 Make sure to change the MongoDB URI in the `index.js` file to your local MongoDB instance.